xencura/kagera/README.md

 # Kagera: A discrete, colored Petri Net DSL and executor.

+The credits for this library go to [@merlijn](https://github.com/merlijn).
+I've merely forked the library back in the day when we started [Baker](https://github.com/ing-bank/baker) together.
+It now seems that Merlijn removed it from his own GitHub account.

 Example of a simple colored Petri net with functions acting on the data in the tokens.

 ```